 Mr. Pereira is a private investor.
-He is vice chairman of the board and a director of M&T Bank, and serves as chairman of its Nomination Committee.
-Mr. Pereira is also a director of East New York.
-He is the owner of Hofin Anstalt, a private investment company.
+He is a vice chairman of the board and a director of M&T Bank, and serves as chairman of its Nomination Committee.
+Mr. Pereira is also the owner of Hofin Anstalt, a private investment company.